techidaily/site-games-able/source/_posts/disc-freeze-the-simple-eject-on-xbox-s.md

  Image Credit:[Xbox](https://support.xbox.com/en-us/help/hardware-network/console/manually-eject-disc)

  After a few seconds of inserting the paper clip, the mechanism holding the disc inside your Xbox Series X should manually release, freeing your stuck disc.
-Even with the ability to[play old Xbox games on your Xbox Series X](https://www.makeuseof.com/how-to-play-old-xbox-games-on-xbox-series-x/) , triggering the**Eject hole** will eject any disc you insert into your console.
+Even with the ability to [play old Xbox games on your Xbox Series X](https://www.makeuseof.com/how-to-play-old-xbox-games-on-xbox-series-x/) , triggering the**Eject hole** will eject any disc you insert into your console.

  However, while utilizing the**Eject hole** is a quick and easy solution, there are some key points surrounding manually ejecting a disc that may prevent you from relying on the**Eject hole** as a permanent solution.